 Introduction to Oral Pathology

-The head and neck and especially the oral cavity have more complex anatomy than any other area of the body.
-Likewise, it is susceptible to more pathology.
+The head and neck and especially the oral cavity have more complex anatomy than any other area of the body and is susceptible to more pathology.
 The variety of pathologic conditions that occur in this area is astounding.

 The types of lesions that can occur can be grouped in many ways.
 One important way to think about these is in 3 groups: